sqeazy/sqeazy/docs/available_steps.md

 # Available Encoders or Sinks

-A pipeline step we call a __sink__, generally refers to a processing step that transforms the stack in a way which changes the data type of the stack.
+A pipeline step we call a __sink__, generally refers to a processing step that transforms the stack in a way which changes the data type of the stack may also change the memory footprint of it so that the input stack cannot be represented by a euclidean cube anymore.

 ```
   pass_through	pass/copy content to next stage